02 Settling In

 They didn’t do steak puddings either, or gravy.
 No chip shops in Gillingham did.
 They didn’t sell Vimto or Dandelion and Burdock, either.
 Shame.

 Yes, things were different.
 The locals talked funny and they had some strange ways, but we didn’t have too many problems adapting to our new life in Kent.
 Plenty of kids lived on Crundale Road and they were always eager to play.
-And we still had Bootsie and Snudge on the telly, though Mam had to correct my pronunciation when I looked up from the Daily Mirror’s TV listings to ask if we were now South-ern.
+And we still had Bootsie and Snudge on the telly, though Mam had to correct my pronunciation when I looked up from the Daily Mirror’s TV listings to ask if we were now SOUTH-ern.

 At Twydall Infants School I was welcomed into class by Miss Thorpe, and entrusted into the care of Andrew Akehurst.
 Andrew took care of me in those early days but the first friend I made was Michael Strudwick, who lived at the top of Crundale Road.
 Michael and I regularly met up after school to crayon our Wavy Line (a grocery brand) colouring books, obtained free of charge, from Tabearts on Twydall Lane.